-- Full-time faculty members will not be required to be available for academic assignments for more than four days per week over a time period running from one week before the first day of the Fall term (but no earlier than August 24th) through Commencement in the following calendar year (but no later than nine months after the first day of availability of the previous Fall term).
+- 1) Full-time faculty members will not be required to be available for academic assignments for more than four days per week over a time period running from one week before the first day of the Fall term (but no earlier than August 24th) through Commencement in the following calendar year (but no later than nine months after the first day of availability of the previous Fall term).
 The faculty recognizes the necessity for a timely response to student and departmental needs.
 The AAUP recognizes the importance of faculty attendance at Commencement.
 Within the period of faculty availability, instructional and/or research assignments, together with consultative office hours spread over the nine (9)-month academic year, will be undertaken by the faculty on the basis of four (4) days during the weeks when classes are scheduled.
-In addition, faculty will be available in January for the last four consecutive weekdays before the first day of the Spring term. - Except for religious reasons or illness, faculty members shall not shorten, lengthen, cancel, add, or reschedule classes.
-Adherence to Institute policies and procedures concerning such

-1 matters as minimum contact hours and the scheduling of class rooms must be observed.
-A 2 faculty member on full-time appointment has a primary and uncompromisable obligation to 3 the Institute.
-Outside professional activities, whether gainful or not, cannot be allowed to 4 interfere with one's teaching, scholarly research and other duties in his/her department and 5 the Institute.
-Full-time faculty members cannot teach at any other educational institution 6 during the Fall or Spring semester, without the explicit prior permission of the President or 7 his or her designee.
-Permission may be withheld only where a faculty member is teaching 8 full-time at another institution or where the faculty member is part-time at another 9 institution which has as its purpose or organizational structure elements which are 10 inconsistent with the interests of NYIT.
-In addition, each full-time faculty member may be 11 required to be available for four (4) working days per week for his/her Institute duties and 12 responsibilities.
+In addition, faculty will be available in January for the last four consecutive weekdays before the first day of the Spring term. - 2) Except for religious reasons or illness, faculty members shall not shorten, lengthen, cancel, add, or reschedule classes.
+Adherence to Institute policies and procedures concerning such matters as minimum contact hours and the scheduling of class rooms must be observed.
+A faculty member on full-time appointment has a primary and uncompromisable obligation to the Institute.
+Outside professional activities, whether gainful or not, cannot be allowed to interfere with one's teaching, scholarly research and other duties in his/her department and the Institute.
+Full-time faculty members cannot teach at any other educational institution during the Fall or Spring semester, without the explicit prior permission of the President or his or her designee.
+Permission may be withheld only where a faculty member is teaching full-time at another institution or where the faculty member is part-time at another institution which has as its purpose or organizational structure elements which are inconsistent with the interests of NYIT.
+In addition, each full-time faculty member may be required to be available for four (4) working days per week for his/her Institute duties and responsibilities.
 Teaching responsibilities may, but need not be, scheduled for all four days.
-13 Faculty members who teach on weekend days as part of their base loads may include those 14 days as a part of their commitment.
-Except during periods of scheduled recesses in the 15 academic calendar, a full-time faculty member shall not accept any position that could make 16 him/her unavailable for on-campus service.
+Faculty members who teach on weekend days as part of their base loads may include those days as a part of their commitment.
+Except during periods of scheduled recesses in the academic calendar, a full-time faculty member shall not accept any position that could make him/her unavailable for on-campus service.

-17 b.
+b.
 Global Programs

-18 Teaching by New York based faculty in the Global Programs is on a voluntary basis and there 19 may be neither coercion nor discrimination in the assignment of such faculty to these Programs.
-20 A list of faculty available and interested in teaching at Global campuses should be composed for 21 each term.
-While teaching assignments will be made to only those faculty members who 22 volunteer, the college will make an effort to distribute available courses on an equitable basis, 23 insuring that all faculty members have an opportunity to teach in the Global program location 24 for which she/he has volunteered, before faculty who have already taught in that program 25 location are reassigned to that location.
-Teaching in the Global programs shall be treated as 26 entirely equivalent to teaching at the New York campuses for purposes of promotion, 27 reappointment and tenure.
-The faculty may determine whether to treat a Global teaching 28 assignment as base load or as over load.
+Teaching by New York based faculty in the Global Programs is on a voluntary basis and there may be neither coercion nor discrimination in the assignment of such faculty to these Programs.
+A list of faculty available and interested in teaching at Global campuses should be composed for each term.
+While teaching assignments will be made to only those faculty members who volunteer, the college will make an effort to distribute available courses on an equitable basis, ensuring that all faculty members have an opportunity to teach in the Global program location for which she/he has volunteered, before faculty who have already taught in that program location are reassigned to that location.
+Teaching in the Global programs shall be treated as entirely equivalent to teaching at the New York campuses for purposes of promotion, reappointment and tenure.
+The faculty may determine whether to treat a Global teaching assignment as base load or as overload.

-29 c.
+c.
 Workload Accounting